Contracted Agencies

 • Family Advocacy and Community Training (F.A.C.T.) www.factmo.org, 636-949-2425

-• Parent peer-support partners help families navigate resources and advocate for their child (Medicaid only)
+• Parent peer-support partners help families navigate resources and advocate for their children

 • Lincoln County R-III School District www.troy.k12.mo.us